Back to Podcast Guides

 Your breath is already training your nervous system

-Conni Biesalski’s useful distinction is simpler and more practical: there are peak-state breathwork practices, and there are functional breathing practices that change how you breathe through ordinary life.1
+Conni Biesalski draws a useful line through all of it: there are peak-state breathwork practices, and there are functional breathing practices that reshape how you breathe through ordinary life.

-That distinction matters because your baseline breath is not neutral.
-Mouth breathing, upper-chest tension, frequent sighing, audible breathing, or feeling like you cannot get a satisfying breath can all keep feeding a threat-shaped physiology, even when nothing dramatic is happening.5 1Functional breathwork is less glamorous than peak-state breathwork.
+Your baseline breath matters more than any single session, and most people never look at it.
+Mouth breathing, upper-chest tension, frequent sighing, audible breathing, or that persistent feeling of never quite getting a full breath can keep feeding a threat-shaped physiology even when nothing threatening is happening.
+1Functional breathwork is less glamorous than peak-state breathwork.
 That is part of the point.
 It trains the boring baseline your nervous system lives inside all day.

-The guide below turns Conni’s conversation with Jonny into a practical map: how to notice your breath, how to choose the right kind of practice, and how to use interoception — the ability to sense what is happening inside your body — as the missing feedback loop.
+This guide turns Conni's conversation into a practical map: how to notice your breath, how to choose the right kind of practice, and how to use interoception (the ability to sense what is happening inside your body) as the missing feedback loop.

-The first is daily functional breathing: practices that improve how you breathe at rest, under stress, while walking, before sleep, and during ordinary moments of pressure.
-These tend to be gentle, nasal, quiet, and repeatable.
-The goal is not a massive state shift.
-The goal is a more resilient baseline.
+Daily functional breathing improves how you breathe at rest, under stress, while walking, before sleep, during ordinary pressure.
+These practices tend to be gentle, nasal, quiet, repeatable.
+The goal is a more resilient baseline, day after day.

-The second is transformational breathwork: longer, more activating sessions such as conscious connected breathing, holotropic-style work, rebirthing, or neurodynamic breathwork.
+Transformational breathwork includes longer, activating sessions: conscious connected breathing, holotropic-style work, rebirthing, neurodynamic breathwork.
 These can produce altered states, emotional release, and powerful inner material.
-They may be useful in the right container, but they are not the same thing as training a functional day-to-day breathing pattern.1
+In the right container they can be genuinely useful.
+But they are a completely different intervention than training your everyday breathing pattern.

-If your system is already living in high sympathetic charge — fast mind, poor sleep, urgency, jaw tension, heart racing, compulsive productivity — adding another intense breathing protocol every morning may reinforce the same physiology you are trying to unwind.
+If your system already runs hot (fast mind, poor sleep, urgency, jaw tension, heart racing, compulsive productivity), adding another intense breathing protocol every morning can reinforce the very physiology you are trying to unwind.
+If your system has collapsed into fog, depression, or shutdown, a quiet sitting practice may send you further down the autonomic ladder before you have enough mobilization to feel safe.

-The better question is: what state am I in, and what kind of input would help my system find more range?
+What state am I in right now, and what kind of input would help my system find more range?

 Interoception is the feedback loop

-Interoception is your capacity to notice internal signals: hunger, fullness, bladder pressure, heartbeat, breath, temperature, muscular tension, emotional sensation, the first feather of stress before the dump truck arrives.2
+Interoception is your capacity to notice internal signals: hunger, fullness, bladder pressure, heartbeat, breath, temperature, muscular tension, emotional sensation, the first feather of stress before the full wave hits.

 Conni describes how many of us learn to live from the neck up.
-We think about our body more than we feel it.
-Then a device, a coach, a health scare, or a burnout event becomes the thing that finally tells us what the body had been signalling for months.
+We think about the body more than we feel it.
+Then a device, a coach, a health scare, or a burnout event becomes the thing that finally relays what the body had been signaling for months.

-The research context is nuanced.
-Interoception is not simply “more body awareness is always better.”
-Anxiety is often entangled with bodily attention, negative appraisal, and difficulty interpreting signals; recent reviews find mixed results depending on which aspect of interoception is measured.3 That caveat is useful.
-The goal is not obsessive scanning.
-The goal is clearer contact plus better regulation.
+The research is nuanced.
+Anxiety often entangles with bodily attention, negative appraisal, and difficulty interpreting signals; recent reviews find mixed results depending on which dimension of interoception is measured.1 The goal is clearer contact paired with better regulation: sensing what is there, then knowing what to do with the information.

 For breathwork, interoception changes the practice from performance to feedback: